 Miscellaneous: 33,880 colones or $67.76 USD

 Yes, but it won’t be fun.
-If you simply account for food, room, and buses, you can probably get by on a bare-bones of $30 USD per day.
+If you simply account for food, room, and buses, you can probably get by on a bare-bones $30 USD per day.
 But you won’t enjoy it.
-That budget has no activities included, and the fun, adventure activities like zip lining, surfing, diving, and jungle trekking are what make this country as amazing as it is.
+That budget has no activities included, and the fun adventure activities like ziplining, surfing, diving, and jungle trekking are what make this country as amazing as it is.
 It’s not a budget I would recommend.

-On my budget of $43 USD a day, you’ll be staying in cheap rooms, eating mostly local food and some Western meals, going out, and affording many activities.
-If you avoid the taxis, you can have even more money for fun adventure activities.
+On my budget of $43 USD a day, you can afford cheap rooms, mostly local food and some Western meals, going out, and many activities.
+(If you avoid the taxis, you can have even more money for fun adventure activities.)
 I didn’t do a lot of adventure tours this time, since I did them the first time I was in Costa Rica.
 I never felt I was missing out on anything with my budget, and though it’s more than you might spend in Nicaragua or El Salvador, $43 USD shouldn’t be high enough to scare you away from the country.

 Ways to Save Money

 There are plenty of ways to save money in Costa Rica.
 And if you don’t at least try to do some inexpensive things while here, your budget will go through the roof.

 Don’t drink.
 Drinking in bars in Costa Rica can be quite expensive.
 Local beer is typically 1,200 colones ($2.50 USD).
 Sometimes you can find it for around 900 colones, but that’s very rare and usually during a happy hour.
 I avoided drinking here simply because it was too expensive.